MohammedInTheCloud/datasetsCreator/README.md

 - **Ollama**: Run models locally.
 Install from ollama.com.
 - **LM Studio**: Another option for local models.
 Download from lmstudio.ai.
 - **OpenAI**: Use GPT models with your official API key.
+-
+## Models with thinking modes are not supported

+You cannot use models with thinking modes.

 ## Tips for Success